- Explore the capital's best museums and markets

 Day 3: Explore the Punakha Valley on a Rafting Trip

 After breakfast, you'll travel to the idyllic countryside of the Punakha Valley north of Punakha.
 Cross one of Bhutan's many iron suspension bridges, then begin your short, steep hike to Khamsum Yulley Namgyal Chöten, a shrine built in 2004 to guard Bhutan against evil forces.
 There are fantastic valley views from the rooftop.

 After descending back to the bridge, you will start your rafting trip down the Po Chu River.
-This gentle river makes for a relaxing rafting trip, and you will be able to enjoy more views of the beautiful valley before returning to shore at the impressive Punakha Dzong, an architectural masterpiece located on the confluence of two rivers.
+This gentle river makes for a relaxing rafting trip, and you will be able to enjoy more views of the beautiful valley before returning to shore at the impressive Punakha Dzong, an architectural masterpiece located at the confluence of two rivers.
 Your guide will show you all the chapels and notable sites inside the compound.
 After your tour, you will continue to the longest suspension bridge in Bhutan.
 You'll also have the option to attend an evening prayer ceremony at the local Buddhist nunnery.